 Eline was supported by the CGES to conduct empirical research in Russia in order to conduct interviews and participant observations with professional Russian interpreters working in both Western Russia and Western Europe and to analyse the different ways in which Russian interpreters manage to negotiate trust.

-Supported by the CGES, I carried out fieldwork in St. Petersburg, Moscow and Pskov for my PhD project 'Tact in Translation: Negotiating trust by the Russian interpreter, at home and abroad' in the spring of 2019.
-I interviewed 23 interpreters and joined them during their work to carry out participant observation.
+Supported by the CGES, in spring of 2019 I interviewed 23 interpreters and joined them during their work to carry out participant observation.
 This coming November, I will submit an article based on this fieldwork to the CGES Working Papers.
 In my article, I will describe the role of the interpreter as an 'everyday diplomat'.
 Besides financial assistance, the CGES provided me with guidance concerning coding software to analyse my interview transcripts.
 I am very grateful for the support I received and look forward to continuing to collaborate with the CGES in the future.

 Eline’s research trip and further analysis resulted in the CGES Working paper on ‘Smoothening and Softening: The Interpreter as an Everyday Diplomat’.